-In the wake of recent natural disasters, Maine islands and other coastal communities share innovative energy projects and help lead the way for building community resiliency around the world with Island Institute.
+In the wake of recent natural disasters, Maine islands and other coastal communities share innovative energy projects.
+All to help lead the way for building community resiliency around the world with Island Institute.

-SOUTH PORTLAND, ME – The Island Institute held its eighth annual Island Energy Conference in South Portland on May 4th, bringing together energy experts and island leaders from Maine, New England, and around the world to discuss common energy challenges and share solutions.
-This year’s theme, “Resilient Together,” highlighted what islanders are doing to increase the resilience of their energy systems and communities in the face of an increasingly unpredictable world.
+SOUTH PORTLAND, ME – The Island Institute held its eighth annual Island Energy Conference in South Portland on May 4th.
+Thereby bringing together energy experts and island leaders from Maine and New England.
+Moreover and all over around the world.
+All to discuss common energy challenges and share solutions.
+This year’s theme, “Resilient Together”.
+For it highlighted what islanders are doing to increase the resilience of their energy systems and communities.
+All in the face of an increasingly unpredictable world.

-In his keynote, Caribbean energy expert Martyn Forde, of the Rocky Mountain Institute, helped set the stage for the day by speaking about how communities build resiliency and the challenges they face as they work to rebuild more sustainably in the wake of these natural disasters.
+In his keynote, Caribbean energy expert Martyn Forde, of the Rocky Mountain Institute, helped set the stage.
+All for that day.
+Especially by speaking about how communities build resiliency.
+So the challenges they face show how they work to rebuild more sustainably.
+Most noteworthy in the wake of these natural disasters.

-Another highlight of the conference was the presentation of the Island Energy Innovation Award to the community of Islesboro.
-The Midcoast island community was recognized with this year’s award for its across-the-board commitment to pursuing clean and efficient island energy systems.
+Another highlight of the conference was the presentation of the Island Energy Innovation Award.
+Awarded to the community of Islesboro.
+The Midcoast island community was recognized with this year’s award.
+Most importantly for its across-the-board commitment to pursuing clean and efficient island energy systems.

 As a part of the conference, guests were invited to take part in a special site visit to Islesboro on Saturday, May 5th, where they visited the newly-installed solar installations at the school and town office and heard more about the locally-driven energy efficiency and community planning efforts from the island residents.